there's nowhere else I'd rather be."

 - Films and TV shows set in The '90s.
-In The New Russia St. Petersburg acquired the monicker "the Criminal Capital of Russia", and most of those films and shows portray it accordingly.
+In The New Russia, St. Petersburg acquired the moniker "the Criminal Capital of Russia," and most of those films and shows portray it accordingly.
 On the other side of the law, the Cult Classic Brother, as perhaps the most authentic depiction of the "wild '90s" spirit in Russian film, is also set in St. Petersburg.

-- By now the "Criminal Capital" image has pretty much become a Dead Horse Trope, unless it was a Dead Unicorn Trope to begin with - while there was a lot of organised crime-related violence in the city in the nineties, the city itself was more of a strategically important piece of "property" than a country-wide criminal control centre.
+- By The New '10s, the "Criminal Capital" image has pretty much become a Dead Horse Trope, unless it was a Dead Unicorn Trope to begin with — while there was a lot of organised crime-related violence in the city in the nineties, the city itself was more of a strategically important piece of "property" than a country-wide criminal control centre.